 LastPass suffered a security breach in the June of 2015, and although no master passwords could be decrypted (even the LastPass employees cannot do that), the hackers were able to extract the password hints.
 The incident severely damaged LastPass’s image, but, I would argue that it is still one of the best password managers available out there.
 What I loved about the LastPass incident, was the way the company handled the whole situation.
 They immediately took the full responsibility and notified all their users, and although nothing important was stolen, they upgraded their service.

 The newer version of the LastPass is better than ever before.
 The encryption has been upgraded and now uses AES-256 bit encryption with PBKDF2 SHA-256 and salted hashes, which basically means that hackers cannot get into your account without knowing your password.
 The UI is slick and looks modern.
 It has all the features that we discussed above.
 The service is cross-platform with support for all the major operating systems.
 The browser plugins allow you to automatically record your password and then subsequently fill them when needed.
 You can use the service to auto-generate strong password for your accounts and can replace your existing ones easily.
 The service also supports 2-factor authentication.

 Apart from its awesome feature set, there’s one more reason why LastPass is our top pick.
 It provides the best value for your money.
-At just $24/year, LastPass is the cheapest password manager with such a big feature set.
+At just $36/year, LastPass is one of the cheapest password managers with such a big feature set.
 The free version of the LastPass is even more lucrative than other password managers.
 Other password managers generally keep the sync feature behind the paywall, however, with LastPass, you can sync data across all your devices, even with the free version.
 The premium version of LastPass is just for people who need additional features.
 The additional features include biometric authentication, 1GB of encrypted file storage, and priority tech support among others.
 If you don’t need these features, you will get one of the best password managers for free.